All players receive development sessions a minimum of every two or three weeks at the Richmond Oval with Nate Leslie and his coaching staff.

 - Rep player on-ice/off-ice skill development with UBC Women's Team coaches and players

-Goalies have access to three development sessions every week at the Richmond Oval through our partner Elite Goalies.
+Goalies have access to two development sessions every week at the Richmond Oval through our partner Elite Goalies.
 Pasco Valana and his coaches work with our goalies on fundamentals while also building up their skill level.

 Rep players have access to our development program with the UBC Women's Team coaching staff and players.
 These are weekly on-ice and off-ice development programs where our players train just like the UBC Women's Team.